prebid/prebid.github.io/prebid-mobile/prebid-mobile-pbs.md

 - Fill out the form details, including your email address.

 - When approved, you will receive an email with your assigned `accountId`.
-You will need this for configuring Prebid.js to use Prebid Server.
+You will need this for configuring Prebid Mobile to use Prebid Server.

 ## Step 2.
-Download Prebid Mobile for iOS or for Android
+Setup your demand partner configurations on Prebid Server

-- Go to github and download
+- Go to the [Prebid Server configs page](https://prebid.adnxs.com/configs/) and click the button to add a new config.

 ## Step 3.
-Setup your demand partner configurations on Prebid Server
+Download Prebid Mobile for iOS or for Android

-Setup demand partner configs
+- Go to Github and download the SDK for either iOS or Android or both

 ## Step 4.
 Implement Prebid Mobile on your app.

-By following developer docs found here.
+By following [iOS developer docs]({{site.github.url}}/prebid-mobile/quickstart-ios.html) or the [Android developer docs]({{site.github.url}}/prebid-mobile/quickstart-android.html)

 </div>